aduvenhage/raytracer/pages/docker-machine.md

 The script goes through the following steps:
 - provision/start VM: docker-machine integrates with the cloud provider API to create the appropriate VM and install docker remotely.
 - get machine IP: Get VM IP (not used for anything at the moment).
 - get machine environment variables: Get docker-machine env variables required for docker to interact with remote VM.
-These variables are passed in with each sub-process call so that they apply to the process's environment.
+These variables are passed in with each sub-process call so that they apply to the process's environment, which is required for docker commands to apply remotely.
 - get machine status: Check if machine is running or not.
 - run services: Do a 'docker-compose up' call that runs the raytracer_cli application once.
 - secure copy from machine: Copy output image from remote VM back to local host.